 - a.
 Aquifers that could be used for future community wells in high growth lower elevation areas are protected from pollution by untreated wastewater disposal systems. - b.
-Coastal waters maintain and increase their quality. - c.
+Maintain and increase the quality of coastal waters. - c.
 There is a strategy to address storm water runoff and localized flooding problems.